ExpressionEngine/ExpressionEngine-User-Guide/source/modules/file/file_tag.rst

 	{entry_date format="%Y %m %d"}

 The date of the file entry.
 As with other date variables, these require the "format" parameter in order to define how the date should be displayed.
-See the `date variable formatting <../../templates/date_variable_formatting.html>`_ page for more information.
+See the :doc:`date variable formatting
+</templates/date_variable_formatting>` page for more information.

 edit\_date
 ~~~~~~~~~~